 Collaboration & Funding Opportunities

-The Policy Sparks Grant program provides small, rapid-turnaround funding for research that addresses emerging climate policy issues in British Columbia.
+The Policy Spark Grant program provides small, rapid-turnaround funding for research that addresses emerging climate policy issues in British Columbia.
 This program is designed to mobilize credible, actionable insights that inform public debate and support evidence-based decisions on the province’s most pressing challenges.
-This is a pilot grant program; we will be evaluating effectiveness and impact to determine if it will be an ongoing part of PICS’ programming.

-Policy Sparks Grants are part of PICS’ Decision Impact program stream.
+Policy Spark Grants are part of PICS’ Decision Impact program stream as part of PICS’ Strategic Plan.
 Through this stream, PICS works to bridge academic expertise and practitioner needs, helping governments and organizations act with confidence in a changing climate.

-Applicants must be faculty at PICS-affiliated universities (UBC, UVic, SFU, UNBC).
+Applicants must be faculty at PICS-affiliated universities (UBC, UBC-O, UVic, SFU, & UNBC).
 We encourage faculty to leverage this funding call with their ongoing research and student projects.

 • Individuals may only participate in one application.